How to relieve travel stress when flying

 by Nov 29, 2017Health

 No matter if you are traveling for business, to visit friends or family, or on a dream holiday, travel stress can take a physical and mental toll.
 Simply finding the time to pack, make sure you have the right toiletries, tie down things at work or home prior to departure, or help family members prepare can create stress in your life.
-Add the pressure of dealing with the unexpected in unfamiliar surroundings – delays, cancelations, airplane food, finding bathrooms, coping with crowds, pandemic worries, schlepping luggage, and lack of sleep, to name a few – and the body’s stress reaction can multiply.
-There are a number of things you can do to relieve and manage travel stress to ensure your travels are as enjoyable as possible.
+Add the pressure of dealing with the unexpected in unfamiliar surroundings – delays, cancelations, airplane food, finding bathrooms, coping with crowds, getting sick worries, schlepping luggage, and lack of sleep, to name a few – and the body’s stress reaction can multiply.
+There are a number of things you can do to relieve and manage travel stress to ensure your travels are as enjoyable and as healthy as possible.

 Inhale, exhale, and take a skim down our list of things we try to do to relieve any stresses that could otherwise dampen our traveling spirits.